-Some applications require the 56800E STOP and WAIT instructions to be disabled.
-To disable those instructions, write to the SIM control register (SIM\CONTROL), described in Part 6.5.1.
+Some applications require the 56800E STOP/WAIT instructions be disabled.
+To disable those instructions, write to the SIM control register (SIM\CONTROL) described in Part 6.5.1.
 This procedure can be on either a permanent or temporary basis.
 Permanently assigned applications last only until their next reset.